WHAT YOU NEED TO KNOW BEFORE DRIVING IN NAMIBIA

 Be-lavie Tip: Even if you don’t have a cool box, you can either rent one or just carry your snacks in the car with you and leave your water with your accommodation to be chilled and collect when you’re ready to leave.
 Many lodges will have huge chiller or even a chiller room.

-#No.14.
+#No.13.
 Know The Location Of Fuel Stations

-There are quite a lot of petrol stations around Namibia but when you really need one you most probably won’t see one!!
 Many of the small towns that you’ll drive through on the main roads will most definitely have a petrol station or maybe even two.
 However in remote villages and towns there won’t be petrol stations.
 This is why thinking ahead is key and it’s a good idea just to fill up every time you do see a station.
 You are travelling such a vast distance and you really don’t want to be caught short.
 Also if you’re driving up to Etosha National Park then fill up if possible at the fuel stations before you get inside the park as prices are a lot cheaper.

 Be-lavie Tip: Fill up each time you go past a fuel station, try to do this as a habit, especially if you’re at a point where you’ve only got around half a tank remaining.
 It’s good practice just incase the next point has run out of fuel – yep it’s rare but it happens.